sushma280/Cloudmart-IT-Modernization-project/README.md

 I worked on setting up Docker and running containerized applications for CloudMart.

-1. Installed Docker on EC2 Instance
+✅ Installed Docker on EC2 Instance
-2. Created Docker Images for CloudMart Backend & Frontend
+✅ Created Docker Images for CloudMart Backend & Frontend

 **Backend**:
-Downloaded backend source code
+Downloaded backend source code.

-Created .env file with API keys & configurations
+Created .env file with API keys & configurations.

-Wrote a Dockerfile for building the backend container Built and tested the container
+Wrote a Dockerfile for building the backend container.

+Built and tested the container.

 **Frontend**:
-Downloaded frontend source code
+Downloaded frontend source code.

-Created a Dockerfile for building the frontend container Built and tested the container
+Created a Dockerfile for building the frontend container.

+Built and tested the container.

 **Part 2: Kubernetes Deployment on AWS EKS**